gooddata/gooddata-ui-sdk/libs/sdk-model/api/sdk-model.api.md

 export function isBucket(obj: any): obj is IBucket;

 // @public
-export function isCatalogAttribute(item: CatalogItem): item is ICatalogAttribute;
+export function isCatalogAttribute(obj: any): obj is ICatalogAttribute;

 // @public
-export function isCatalogFact(item: CatalogItem): item is ICatalogFact;
+export function isCatalogDateDataset(obj: any): obj is ICatalogDateDataset;

 // @public
+export function isCatalogFact(obj: any): obj is ICatalogFact;

+// @public
-export function isCatalogMeasure(item: CatalogItem): item is ICatalogMeasure;
+export function isCatalogMeasure(obj: any): obj is ICatalogMeasure;

 // @public
 export function isColorFromPalette(obj: any): obj is IColorFromPalette;